moonstar-x/old-server-setup/docs/setting-up/os-and-installation.md

 ## Ubuntu Server 18.04 LTS 64-bit

 Keep in mind this guide is for a server running an Ubuntu/Debian flavored distro.
 For performance and compatibility reasons, the OS of choice is [Ubuntu Server 18.04 LTS 64-bit](https://www.ubuntu.com/server) in headless mode.
 The installation is a quick and easy process that is assisted by it's own install wizard.
-When asked what snapshot (initial server configuration) should be installed, simply choose none or just default.
+When asked what snapshot (initial server configuration) should be installed, simply choose **none** or just **default**.

 As a general rule of thumb, after installing the OS it is recommended to update the sources and packages: